 Polpette, or meatballs, are another traditional meat-based dish of Puglia.
 The meatballs are made with minced meat, pecorino, breadcrumbs, egg, garlic, parsley, salt, and pepper.
 They’re the most flavorful when cooked in tomato sauce, though the polpette may also be fried.

 Though not eaten as often today, the consumption of horsemeat was once prevalent in Puglia.
 Braciola alla Barese is a typical horse meat preparation, which involves stuffing rolls of horse meat with parsley, garlic, and pecorino cheese.
 The meat rolls are then simmered in tomato sauce that can be used as a sauce for pasta once the meat is cooked.
 Braciola alla Barese may also be made with veal.

 Originally a Christmas dessert, cartellate is now enjoyed year-round in Puglia.
 The fried, crispy dessert is made from dough shaped into a rose-like form.
 The dough consists of flour, olive oil flavored with a clementine rind, white wine, salt, sugar, and cinnamon.
-Once the dough has been shaped into its rose shapes, it dries overnight.
-The next day, each cartellate is then fried, dipped in honey or vincotto, and decorated with sprinkles.
+Once the dough has been shaped into its rose shape, it dries overnight.
+The next day, each cartellate is fried, dipped in honey or vincotto, and decorated with sprinkles.